What is customer experience?

 Customer experience vs. customer service

 So what is considered customer experience, and what isn’t it?
 It’s worth noting how common it is to confuse customer experience with customer service.
 Customer service is an important function of your business: it’s how you support customers during and after their purchase from you.
-Friendly, prompt customer service—whether it’s via a voice call to your contact center, a live chat with an agent, or an email exchange—builds trust with customers on a human level and is a vital aspect of customer experience.
+Friendly, prompt customer service—whether it’s via a voice call to your contact centre, a live chat with an agent, or an email exchange—builds trust with customers on a human level and is a vital aspect of customer experience.
 But it’s just one part of the picture.

 Customer experience is a much broader concept.
 It includes every single touchpoint a customer has with your business throughout their relationship with you.
 A consumer’s perception of your brand can be impacted by anything from how easy it is to make a purchase on your website to how relevant your marketing emails are.
 Even how easy or frustrating it is to open your packaging can impact the customer experience.

-The quality of your customer service interactions is an important consideration as you form any CX strategy, but the reality is that every department in your organization has a hand in the results you will get.
+The quality of your customer service interactions is an important consideration as you form any CX strategy, but the reality is that every department in your organisation has a hand in the results you will get.

 Understanding the distinction between CX and customer service and arriving at a correct customer experience definition is important because the most effective initiatives for improving CX are the ones that take a broad, holistic approach.